 Blaenavon World Heritage Centre

-Blaenavon World Heritage centre is a mix of industrial landscape and natural beauty.
-To understand the relationship of both and the development of the town and valley start your visit at the World Heritage Centre in Blaenavon.
+Blaenavon World Heritage centre is a mix of industrial landscape and natural beauty, located at the gateway to the South Wales Valleys, partly within the Brecon Beacons National Park, the Blaenavon Industrial Landscape is a testament to the human endeavour of miners and ironworkers of the past.
+To understand the relationship of both the development of the town and valley start your visit at the Blaenavon World Heritage Centre.